 - The Equality & Diversity team offers support to both staff and students regarding equality and diversity issues, whether organisational or linked to the individual.

 Royal Holloway’s central Equality & Diversity (E&D) Committee is chaired by Christine Goodyear. who is a Royal Holloway Council Member.
 The committee is responsible for formulating policy, and reviews and reports on the progress against the College’s Equality and Diversity scheme.

-Professor Rosemary Deem, Vice Principal for Teaching Innovation, and Equality & Diversity, chairs the Equality & Diversity Steering Group, which oversees the on-going development and implementation of all strategies, policies and procedures designed to embed the promotion of equality and diversity across the institution.
-The Group aims to promote a fair and inclusive learning and working environment within Royal Holloway.
-Reporting mechanisms are in place to ensure that staff E&D Networks and E&D committees (including at departmental level) are represented on the central E&D steering group.
+Professor Rosemary Deem, Vice Principal for Teaching Innovation, and Equality & Diversity, chairs the Equality, Diversity and Inclusion (EDI) Committee, which oversees the on-going development and implementation of all strategies, policies and procedures designed to embed the promotion of equality and diversity across the institution.
+The EDI Committee aims to promote a fair and inclusive learning and working environment within Royal Holloway.
+Reporting mechanisms are in place to ensure that staff E&D Networks and E&D committees (including at departmental level) are represented on the Committee.